tpeterka/cian2/README.md

 cd communication/neighbor
 ```

-Edit the run script NEIGHBOR_TEST for the desired parameters.
+Edit the run script NEIGHBOR_TEST for the desired parameters:

+- min procs, max procs = minimum and maximum number of MPI processes
+- min items, max items = minimum and maximum number of items to exchange
+- item size = number of integers in one item (* 4 bytes per int)
+- nb = number of blocks per MPI process

 ```
 ./NEIGHBOR_TEST